-The Huyton factory was closed in 1984 with the loss of 770 jobs, and production was relocated to Aintree, Liverpool.
+The five Associated Biscuits factories in Britain were operating at half to two thirds capacity, and the business became loss-making.
+The Huyton factory was closed with the loss of 770 jobs in 1984, and production was relocated to Aintree, Liverpool.

-Huntley & Palmer was positioned as the Associated Biscuits premium sweet biscuit brand.
-However by 1988 it counted for just five percent of company production by weight.
+Huntley & Palmers was positioned as the Associated Biscuits premium sweet biscuit brand.
+However it accounted for just five percent of company production by weight by 1988.

-The Peek Frean factory at Bermondsey was closed in 1989 with the loss of 1,022 jobs.
-The site was closed due to high overheads and traffic congestion.
+High overheads and traffic congestion saw the Peek Frean factory at Bermondsey closed with the loss of 1,022 jobs in 1989.
 Production was transferred to Aintree and Leicestershire.

 Associated Biscuits was acquired by BSN of France in 1989.

-The Huntley & Palmer brand was phased out in favour of the Jacob’s name in 1990.
-It made sense to concentrate resources behind a single brand, and the Jacob’s name was better known, and believed to have a more contemporary image than the Huntley & Palmer brand.
-Huntley & Palmer products subjected to a re-branding included Romany and Crumbles.
+The Huntley & Palmers brand was phased out in favour of the Jacob’s name in 1990.
+It made sense to concentrate resources behind a single brand, and the Jacob’s name was better known, and believed to have a more contemporary image than the Huntley & Palmers brand.
+Huntley & Palmers products subjected to a re-branding included Romany and Crumbles.